Justinlaau/rust_redis/README.md

 my-redis doesnt support recursive frame structure, for example nested array structure, as we use tokio async write, and async fn does not support recursion.

+what did i learn from this project?

+- you gotta use buffer, otherwise there would be tons of unnecessary cost of system call.

+- redis protocol

+- how to design a frame

+- async

+- how to properly shut down connection